eduardogkt/assembly-malloc/readme.md

   The implementation uses a linked list method, where the value of the initial top of the heap and current top are stores in global varialbes heapTopInitial and heapTop, respectively.
-Each node of the list have iformation about the size and state (filled/freed) of the space allocated by the node.
+Each node of the list have information about the size and state (filled/freed) of the space allocated by the node.
 The node is composed by this infos, that ocupy 16 bytes, and the block it self.
 There are two different forms of allocating memory that wore implemented:
 *first-fit* and *worst-fit*.